CharlesEdu07/MegamanAPI/README.md

 The Megaman API provides endpoints to manage and retrieve information about Robot Masters defeated in battles.
 It includes operations to get a list of all Robot Masters, find Robot Masters by series, retrieve Robot Masters sorted by name, get details of a specific Robot Master, and fetch scores of defeated robots for a particular Robot Master.

-## Base URL

-The base URL for accessing the Megaman API is `http://your-api-base-url/robotmasters`.

 ## Endpoints

 ### 1. Get All Robot Masters